richelbilderbeek/babette_article/response_letter/response_letter.md

 > Likewise I imagine babette will be improved upon and that when someone reads the paper in the future,
 > it may support more than 3 tree priors.

 Thanks for pointing this out!
-Upon a re-read, the original wording did sound rather pessimistic.
+Upon a re-read, the original wording did sound rather negative.
 The new wording specifies what has been done in a way that would still be correct for future readers.

 > Section 3, Usage: there should be some indiciation of how to install babette,